Is Jordan on your bucket list?

 Rainbow Street at night

-At 7:00pm, we headed to Sufra, a lovely restaurant on Rainbow Street, to meet with Jack (DCT’s Managing Director) and Mohammad Al-Dabbas (Incoming Manager).
-It was great to reconnect with Jack, whom I’d last seen at WTM, and to finally meet Mohammad - despite him looking a little tired from all the Eid celebrations and family visits!
-Over a delicious Jordanian dinner, we discussed itinerary updates, new opportunities in Saudi Arabia, and exchanged stories from the road.
+At 19:00, we headed to Sufra, a lovely restaurant on Rainbow Street, to meet with Jack, the agent’s Managing Director, and Mohammad, who always assists me with our Jordanian enquiries and bookings.
+It was great to reconnect with Jack, whom I’d last seen at WTM, and to finally meet Mohammad—though he looked a little weary from all the Eid celebrations and family visits!
+Over a delicious Jordanian dinner, we discussed itinerary updates, new opportunities in Saudi Arabia, and swapped stories from the road.

 We left Amman at 09:00 and headed straight to Madaba for a scheduled hotel inspection at 10:00.
 Afterwards, we made our way to Mount Nebo, a significant pilgrimage site traditionally believed to be where Moses saw the Promised Land.
 The road leading up the mountain is now beautifully paved - much different from the steep, narrow track I remember from 30 years ago.